 With millennials reshaping the business world as we know it, providing opportunities for business travel and implementing flexible bleisure policies might be crucial in keeping them engaged in the workplace.

 So what is bleisure?
 In the past, business travel was exclusively for work.
-People travelled on work, met with clients, underwent training sessions and went back home.
+People traveled to work, met with clients, underwent training sessions, and went back home.

 Need another reason to offer business travel and bleisure as a perk?

 Research has shown that a large chunk of millennial professionals consider business travel a major perk.
 Nearly 40% of Gen Y and Gen Z workers say they wouldn’t accept a job that doesn’t include travel and 30% say they would be willing to accept a lower salary for the opportunity to travel more.